Fahad-Dr/Data-analytics-journey/README.md

 May 4, 2026
 Finished the "Defining Data Analysis" video.
 Starting to understand the data analyst's role in solving business problems.
+May 6, 2026
+Finished the "Responsibilities of Data Analytics" video.